santiallende/myWebsite/content/_index.md

 action_label: Book a free consultation &rarr;
 action_link: https://drsanti.sessionshealth.com/request
 action_type: text
-description: I am a clinical psychologist and mind/body researcher, specializing in chronic stress and workplace burnout, who works with a variety of modalities to help you feel more integrated and better prepared to meet your unique challenges.
+description: I am a clinical psychologist and mind/body researcher, specializing in chronic stress and workplace burnout, who uses a variety of modalities to help you feel more integrated and better prepared to meet your unique challenges.
 keywords:
 - psychotherapy
 - overwhelmed